The Merrickville Blockhouse

 Accessibility: While the first floor of this heritage structure is accessible, the second floor is accessible only via a winding central staircase that is historically accurate to the period (circa 1832).
 Please contact the Village office in advance if you have specific accessibility needs.

-Washrooms: Additionally, there are no washroom facilities available in the Blockhouse Museum.
+Washrooms: Additionally, note that there are no washroom facilities available in the Blockhouse Museum.
+Facilities may be accessed at The Depot - Visitor & Information Centre located adjacent to the Blockhouse.

 Get Involved